drmacro/wordinator/README.md

 If you need to go from Word documents back to XML, you may find the DITA for Publishers Word-to-DITA framework useful ([https://github.com/dita4publishers/org.dita4publishers.word2dita]).
 This packaged as a DITA Open Toolkit plugin but is really a general-purpose XML-to-DOCX framework.
 It does not depend on the DITA Open Toolkit in any way.
 While it is designed to generate DITA XML it can be adapted to produce any XML format, either directly or through a DITA-to-X transform applied

 ## Release Notes

+* 1.0.2

+  * Added support for catalog resolution with Saxon.
+Added new command-line option -k/-catalog that specifies a list of catalog files as for Saxon's -catalog option.

 * 1.0.1